Roxana Halls: Early life

 Growing up, she aspired to be an actress and her long-standing interest in drama and performance is evident in the baroque sensibility of many of her works.
 Halls has said that she often equates painting with performance and that her models collude with her in creating theatrical scenarios for which the viewer is invited to tease out narratives.

-Describing herself as mainly self-taught, Halls took a foundation course in art at Plymouth College of Art and Design but found that she was very self-reliant.
+Describing herself as mainly self-taught, Hall took a foundation course in art at Plymouth College of Art and Design but found that she was very self-reliant.
 When she moved to London, she ‘just painted, worked hard, went to the National Gallery constantly and did it that way.’
 She moved near a former theatre in south London where she established her first studio.

 Career

 Halls’s practice has relied on painting from life, memory, and photographs.
 Referencing everything from high art and philosophy to the zeitgeist (including, at different times, Charcot’s ‘The Iconographie Photographique de la Salpêtrière,’ Hélène Cixous’s écriture feminine, the war time paintings of Dame Laura Knight, Bosch’s The Garden of Earthly Delights, the songs of Nick Cave, Peaches and Robert Wyatt, Sylvia Plath, avantgarde cinema, and the fashion for glamorising the past), Halls’s paintings examine gender, class, identity and sexuality.